Siphonophore: History

 Carl Linnaeus described the first siphonophore, the Portuguese man o' war, in 1758.
 The discovery rate of siphonophore species was slow in the 18th century, as only four additional species were found.
 During the 19th century, 56 new species were observed due to research voyages conducted by European powers.
 The majority of new species found during this time period were collected in coastal, surface waters.
-During the HMS Challenger expedition, various species of siphonophores were collected.
+During the HMS Challenger expedition in the early to mid 1870s, various species of siphonophores were collected.
 Ernst Haeckel attempted to conduct a write up of all of the species of siphonophores collected on this expedition.
 He introduced 46 "new species"; however, his work was heavily critiqued because some of the species that he identified were eventually found not to be siphonophores.
 Nonetheless, some of his descriptions and figures are considered useful by modern biologists.
 A rate of about 10 new species discoveries per decade was observed during the 20th century.
 Considered the most important researcher of siphonophores, A. K. Totton introduced 23 new species of siphonophores during the mid-20th century.

 On April 6, 2020, the Schmidt Ocean Institute announced the discovery of a giant Apolemia siphonophore in submarine canyons near Ningaloo Coast, measuring 15 m (49 ft) diameter with a ring approximately 47 m (154 ft) long, possibly the largest siphonophore, and longest animal, ever recorded.
+Another notable recent discovery occurred in early 2025, when a team led by researchers at Yale University, the University of New South Wales, and Griffith University determined that the Portuguese man o'war is actually at least four distinct species.
+The discovery has implications for scientists' understanding of open-ocean biodiversity, and encourages further research into understanding what caused and maintained this genetic variation.